 Removal of floodplain gravel can cause erosion, siltation, increased turbidity, increased ice buildup caused by groundwater overflow, fish entrapment, and alteration of fish habitat.
 These adverse impacts on aquatic habitats would be avoided or minimized.
 Before floodplain material (e.g., sand, gravel) sites were used, it would be determined that upland sources were inadequate to supply the needed material.
 Floodplain sites would be thoroughly explored to verify that they could supply the necessary quantities of material.
 Important habitats such as overwintering and spawning areas would be identified and avoided.
 Buffers would be retained between the sites and any active channels except when draglining in the active channel.
 Material would be stockpiled outside the floodplain to avoid backing flow at higher stages and to avoid the possibility of material being eroded into downstream reaches.
-Overburden would be disposed of in upland washing operations would use recycled water and would not discharge into adjacent streams.
+Overburden would be disposed of in upland sites or returned to the area from which it was removed and contoured and planted.
+Materialwashing operations would use recycled water and would not discharge into adjacent streams.
 Dredging in the river channel would be limited to the summer period when concentrations of suspended solids are at their annual maximum.